Search

 2. Enter a search term:

-• Type in the string you want to find.
-For guidelines, see Search terms.
+• Type the string you want to find.
+You can use special characters and wildcards.
+For details, see Special characters and wildcards.

 • Start typing an item's ID, name, or description.

 • Paste a link to an item that you received by email.
-The item will open immediately.
+This opens the item.

 Tip: Use this method to avoid opening parallel instances of the product in multiple tabs.

-3. To include user-defined fields that were marked by your admin as searchable, click the Expand button in the left corner of the Search box.
-Scroll down and toggle the Include Searchable Fields option to ON.
+3. To include custom fields that were defined by your admin as searchable, click the Expand button in the search box and turn on the Include Searchable Fields switch.

 Note:

-• The user-defined fields are only searchable if they were enabled by your admin.
+• A user-defined field is searchable only if it was defined by your admin as searchable.
 For details, see Custom fields.

-• Once your admin has enabled the search, the data must be indexed.
-As a result, search results for those fields is not be available immediately.
+• After your admin has defined a field as searchable, the data is indexed.
+As a result, search results for the field are not immediately available.

 Back to top